ReidKimball/Node.js-Express-AI-Documentation-Guidelines/README.md

 *   **Maximized AI Utility:** Provides clear, structured guidelines to maximize the effectiveness of AI tools in generating highly relevant and accurate documentation.
 *   **Production-Ready Code:** The emphasis on error handling, security, and performance considerations ensures your documentation reflects robust, production-grade practices.
 *   **Automated Documentation Compatibility:** Explicitly designed for seamless integration with JSDoc and other documentation generation tools, producing clean API references.
 ## 📜 License

-This project is dedicated to the public domain under the [Creative Commons Zero (CC0 1.0 Universal) Public Domain Dedication](LICENSE).
+This project is licensed under the **MIT License**.

-You are free to use, modify, distribute, and build upon the material for any purpose, without any restrictions.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, and to permit persons to whom the software is furnished to do so, subject to the following condition:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+For the full license text, see the [LICENSE](LICENSE) file in this repository.

 ---

-**Contributions & Feedback are Welcome!** While this project is dedicated to the public domain, we encourage feedback, suggestions, or improvements if you find ways to make these instructions even better for AI documentation generation.
+**Contributions & Feedback are Welcome!** We encourage feedback, suggestions, or improvements if you find ways to make these instructions even better for AI documentation generation.